Timothy C. Hain, MD, Chicago IL.• Page last modified: March 3, 2021

 Migraine is a "committee" diagnosis - -meaning that a group of people got together somewhere and decided what they were going to call a "migraine".
 Modern genetics has established that there are a large number of genes that contribute slightly to the probability that someone will be diagnosed with "migraine".
-In other words, we are not dealing with a "disease here" - we have a group of symptoms that are subcategorized by a committee that was set up prior to us knowing modern genetics.
+In other words, we are not dealing with a "disease" - we have a group of symptoms that are subcategorized by a committee that was set up prior to the advent of modern genetics.

 There are several other "committee" diagnoses relevant to vertigo -- including Meniere's disease.
 For "committee" diagnoses, "ruling out everything else" is usually required by the diagnostic process.
 Some disorders that we deal with commonly in dizzy persons, such as "cervical vertigo", don't have a committee, and being undefined, are less studied than disorders fortunate enough to have their own committee.
 On the other hand, if one needs a committee to define something, it means that the "somethings" very existence is subject to negotiation.

-Accordingly, Formal criteria for migraine, have been defined by the IHS (international headache society) in a very long document.
+Accordingly, Formal criteria for migraine, have been offered by the IHS (international headache society) in a very long document.
 Because headaches are common and because the IHS criteria include nearly anything you can imagine, migraine is a very "inclusive" disorder.
 It is to be hoped that eventually a blood test or genetic test will be developed.
 So far, there seem to be many genes and it seems highly unlikely that a single blood test will identify the interaction between 40 genes.

 If one attempts to distill out the most useful parts of the IHS document, migraine usually involves a combination of headache and sensory sensitivity.